hpssjellis/tedx-feb-2026-educational-duality/README.md

 Why I’m Saying This Now.
 image

-35 years of teaching coding has revealed a new kind of "cognitive decline."
-I have been teaching coding for 35 years, and I’ve followed neural networks since long before they were mainstream.
-About ten years ago, I started noticing something that looked like cognitive decline linked to screens and automation.
-At the time, I wasn’t sure.
-Now I am.
-I have watched students build extraordinary things apps, robots, systems that genuinely work.
-And at the same time, I have watched something else happen: The outputs are improving.
-The understanding is eroding.
-This is not theoretical.
-It is visible, daily, in classrooms.
-That is why this conversation matters.
+I’ve been teaching coding for 35 years, working with both web-based AI systems and tinyML long before AI became a public conversation.
+That long view matters here, because what I’m describing did not appear overnight.

+About ten years ago, I started noticing something unusual in my programming classes.
+Skills that once formed a bell curve—things like conditional logic, if statements, multidimensional arrays—no longer did.
+Instead, the curve split.
+A group of students continued to thrive.
+Another group struggled to acquire even basic decision-making structures.
+It looked like a double-hump camel.

+At the time, I blamed screens.
+That seemed reasonable.
+But I was wrong.
+Many students with heavy screen exposure were doing exceptionally well.
+Screen time wasn’t the cause.

+What changed three years ago was visibility.
+When large language models entered classrooms, the cognitive erosion I had been quietly observing for a decade became obvious to every teacher.
+And it wasn’t limited to programming anymore.
+It showed up in reasoning, estimation, persistence, and the ability to notice when something didn’t make sense.

+The outputs kept improving.
+The foundations were thinning.
+What had been subtle became unmistakable.
+That is why this conversation matters now.

 4